danushkv/profile/index.md

 ## News

+- **[Aug.
+2025]** Our paper on application alignment of diffusion models is accepted at NeurIPSw 2025.
 - **[May.
 2025]** Our paper about video diffusion is early accepted at MICCAI 2025.
 - **[Mar.
 2025]** I'm starting as a PhD Intern at Intuitive Surgical (US).
 - **[Nov.
 2024]** Our paper about anatomy aware diffusion is accepted to WACV 2025.